somedatapacket/docs.humio.com/content/sending_logs_to_humio/log_shippers/rsyslog.md

 Rsyslog provides [a long list of plugins](https://www.rsyslog.com/plugins/), most importantly the [Elastic search output plugin](https://www.rsyslog.com/doc/v8-stable/configuration/modules/omelasticsearch.html), which is supported by Humio.

 {{% notice note %}}
-On-prem users will have to enable the Elasticsearch bulk endpoint on port 9200.
+On-prem users will have to enable the ElasticSearch bulk endpoint on port 9200.
 See `ELASTIC_PORT` in [configuration options](/operation/installation/configuration_options/#example-configuration-file-with-comments)
 {{% /notice %}}

 ## Minimal configuration